 Regardless of the reason taken, opioids develop tolerance rapidly, where the person requires more and more of the drug to achieve the same effects.
 This is why best-practice guidelines recommend only using them for short periods at the lowest dose possible for pain.
 But when people have chronic pain, opioids can be used as a long-term solution, making addiction almost inevitable.
 Those who are taken off painkillers when their prescription is finished sometimes continue pursuing the drug and the relief they found from it.
 Between 8 and 12% of patients prescribed opioids for chronic pain develop an opioid use disorder.

 To feed the addiction, many who are addicted to opioids begin manipulating the medical system that introduced them to the drug in the first place.
-"Doctor shopping" is a common term used to describe a behavior pattern in addiction where the patient sees multiple doctors to get more opioids.
+"Doctor shopping" is a common term used to describe a behavior pattern in addiction where the patient sees multiple doctors get more opioids.

-This can either be simultaneously or through seeing one after the other until each no longer gives them drugs.
+This can either be done simultaneously or through seeing one after the other until each no longer gives them drugs.

 Many patients will malinger or manufacture fictitious medical complaints to get opioids.